12 Go-To Backyard Entertainment Ideas

 If you're interested in planting trees for edible fruit, we have some suggestions here for North Central Florida yards.
 Although most of these trees will not reach the great heights of live oak, palmetto or bald cypress, they may offer a quicker return.
 Depending on the variety, these trees can start bearing fruit within one to six years.

 Native wildflowers can be an excellent addition to your yard.
 They are already adapted to the climate and soil type.
 As well as brightening your outdoor space with their colorful blooms, wildflowers can attract pollinators and help your yard stay healthy.

 Our article on Florida wildflowers has some suggestions; you may also want to consider swamp milkweed, cardinalflower, narrowleaf silkgrass or blue sage.
 The Florida Wildflower Foundation has more information on these and a wide range of other gorgeous flowers for an attractive, thriving display.

 Flowering shrubs that will be happy in your North Central Florida yard include bougainvillea, camellia, crape myrtle and lantana.
 Check out our article for more details on these and other durable and low-maintenance shrubs to make your garden a colorful delight.

 We've just scratched the service on what plants are perfectly suited for your North Central Florida yard.
-Instead of spending hours researching plants and how to maintain them, trust the experts at LawnMore with your next landscaping project.
-Our team of landscaping professionals have been serving the Gainesville area for 20 years.
-We will make sure your yard is beautiful and serving the ecosystem well.
-Contact us today to get started on your project!
+If you don't feel like spending hours researching the best plants and how to maintain them, trust the experts at LawnMore with your next landscaping project.
+Our team of landscaping professionals has been serving the Gainesville area for 20 years.
+We will make sure your yard is beautiful and serves the ecosystem well.

 For small projects, large renovations, and maintenance agreements for homes and businesses of any size, we’re ready to do an excellent job for you.